Pagudpud: Demographics

 In the 2020 census, the population of Pagudpud was 25,098 people, with a density of sigfig 25,098/194.90.

 Religion

-Roman Catholicism is the major religion in Pagudpud.
-Yet, there's also increasing numbers of members of other Christian Denominations such as Jehovah's Witnesses (with two congregations) and Iglesia ni Cristo.
+Roman Catholicism is the largest religion in Pagudpud.
+Be that as it may, there are increasing numbers of members of other Christian Denominations such as Jehovah's Witnesses (with two congregations) and Iglesia ni Cristo.
 Islam, brought by Muslim immigrants, is also practiced in Pagudpud.